COMMODORE PLUS/4 WORLD

 A note about emulators:

-Compiler Memory Map and Data Structure
+Compiler Memory Map And Data Structure

 The compiler itself and all compiled files have a fixed structure.
 The Runtime Interpreter begins at $1525 and ends at $2ef2.
 Next come six vectors (LB HB) that point to start of variables, start of arrays, end of arrays, start and end of data stmts.